Engaging Space Phase II

 Capabilities and responsibilities needed on the Engaging Space Implementation Task Force:

 We are looking for a mix of people who, together have many of these skills and knowledge (note, not everyone needs to have ALL these skills!)

 - Knowledge of groups within the fellowship and understanding of the BUUF Strategic Plan 2018 document.

-- Ability to understand and analyze financial and cost issues associated with possible solutions.
+- Ability to understand and analyze financial and cost issues associated with implementation.

-- Ability to keep an open mind as the information processing progresses.
+- Ability to keep an open mind as the project unfolds and potential challenges arise.

-- Ability to gather, analyze, and prepare financial information related to potential options
+- Ability to gather, analyze, and prepare financial information related to implementation decisions.

-- Organization skills – ability to track group meetings, agendas, collate information
+- Organizational and project management skills – ability to track group meetings, agendas, timelines, collaborators, etc.